SivaRamSomanchi/Git-Practise/README.md

-This is a minor modification
+This is a minor modification.
 # Git-Practise
-practicing in creating repository and committing changes and pull&amp;create a request and last adding a collaborator
+Practicing in creating repository and committing changes and pull&amp;create a request and last adding a collaborator.